 Note: Poetry, nonfiction, cookbooks, and academic/educational books are the genres where you’re most likely to succeed without an agent.

-- Author Scams and Publishing Companies to Avoid (blog post)
+- Publishing Companies (and Other Publishing Scams) to Avoid (blog post)

 - Manuscript Format: A Guide for Novels (blog post)

 6. Choose the best book deal for you